 CDL Licensing Information FAQs

-IMPORTANT NOTE: If you are applying for a Commercial Drivers License (CDL) for the first time, upgrading your existing CDL or adding a endorsement you must first obtain a Commercial Learners Permit (CLP) by taking a CDL Knowledge Test (written exam).
+NOTE: If you are applying for a Commercial Drivers License (CDL) for the first time, upgrading your existing CDL, or adding an endorsement you must first obtain a Commercial Learners Permit (CLP) by taking a CDL Knowledge Test (written exam).
 The permit must be held for 14 days before road testing in your commercial vehicle.
-To schedule a CDL Knowledge Test or CDL Skills Test view Appointments.

 1. How do I determine which type of commercial motor vehicle (CMV) operation I should self-certify to the DDS?

 View the CDL Medical Certification and Self-Certification Process for more information.